oasys-elettra-kit/WISEr/README.md

 # WISEr
-WISEr: Wavefront Simulation Software, the Reloaded version.
+WISEr: Wavefront Simulation Software Reloaded.
+The Library

 WISEr is a physical optics package, currently based on Huygens-Fresnel propagation integral, conceived for simulating the optical performances of X-Ray Mirrors.
 At a glance:
 - It operates with 1d optical elements, with monochromatic